shakfu/py-js/README.md

 ### Current Status of Builders

 As of this writing this project has two separate build system which should be unified some day.
-You don't have to use both but it's understanding the differences.
+You don't have to use both but it's worth understanding the differences.

 1. Homebrew python build system based on makefiles and bash scripts: re-uses your existing homebrew installation to build the externals with a number of variations.
 The default build uses this system.